Date Approved: March 16, 2022

 - Adjudicates and resolves potential conflict or overlap among proposals, optionally in consultation with the Executive Committee

-- Serves as PRIMED liaison to P&P Committees from other consortia
+- Serves as PRIMED liaison to Publications Committees from other consortia

-The P&P Committee comprises two representatives (one primary and one alternate, which can rotate) from each Study Site, CC, and the NIH program office.
-Each group (each Study Site, CC, and NIH program office) will have one vote.
-The Executive Committee will name co-chairs to the P&P Committee, to serve between one and two year terms each (staggered to allow overlap with incoming and outgoing chairs).Back to top
+The Publications Committee comprises two members from each Study Site, CC, and the NIH program office.
+Each member can vote to approve or require revision on any given multi-site proposal.
+The Executive Committee will name co-chairs to the Publications Committee, to serve between one and two year terms each (staggered to allow overlap with incoming and outgoing chairs).Back to top

 Paper proposals are required for both single-site and multi-site manuscripts.
 Proposals should be submitted as early as possible once the work is conceived to enable transparency, tracking, and the participation of additional sites and authors as appropriate.